DevOps-Training-AJK/DevOps-SelfLearning/Docker/README.md

 **How to Install a Docker?**

 Since I am using Linux VM.
-I'll show you the Step by step guide to install docker in linux VM ie Ubuntu
+I'll show you the Step by step guide to install docker in linux VM ie Ubuntu.
+To create a VM in AWS, Please refer our AWS folder. orelse To create a VM in your host machine.
+Please refer the Virtualization folder

 Go to google and search like “install docker on ubuntu” and follow the instructions and run the commands like below https://docs.docker.com/engine/install/ubuntu/